dsilvestro/PyRate/tutorials/pyrate_tutorial_1.md

 Tab-separated table with the MCMC samples of the posterior, prior, likelihoods of the preservation process and of the birth-death (indicated by *PP_lik* and *BD_lik*, respectively), the preservation rate (*q_rate*), the shape parameter of its gamma-distributed heterogeneity (*alpha*), the number of sampled rate shifts (*k_birth*, *k_death*), the time of origin of the oldest lineage (*root_age*), the total branch length (*tot_length*), and the times of speciation and extinction of all taxa in the data set (*\*_TS* and *\*_TE*, respectively).
 When using the TPP model of preservation, the preservation rates between shifts are indicated as *q_0, q_1, ... q_n* (from older to younger).
 #### 3) marginal_rates.log
 Tab-separated table with the posterior samples of the marginal rates of speciation, extinction, and net diversification, calculated within 1 time unit (typically Myr).

-**Note that the output from RJMCMC analyses is by default different, as described [here](https://github.com/dsilvestro/PyRate/blob/master/tutorials/pyrate_tutorial_3.md#rjmcmc-output).**

 ## Summarize the results